mingsnu/en/_posts/2015-01-14-archlinux-installation-note.md

 ## UI installation II (`bumblebee`(`nvidia`/ `intel`), `xfce4`, `LXDM`)

-1. I used `bumblebee`(to make NVIDIA Optimus enabled laptops work), `xfce4` desktop and `LXDM` display manager the second time I installed Archlinux.
+I used `bumblebee`(to make NVIDIA Optimus enabled laptops work), `xfce4` desktop and `LXDM` display manager the second time I installed Archlinux.
 I have to say I'm really satisfied with this setup - powerful, flexible and stable (thus far).

 ### Bumblebee installation

+> Bumblebee is an effort to make NVIDIA Optimus enabled laptops work in GNU/Linux systems.

+So make sure your computer is NVIDIA Optimus enabled.
+See **Q1** at the end of this post.

+Before installing Bumblebee, check your BIOS and activate Optimus.(See [here](https://www.google.com/search?q=bios+optimus&es_sm=122&tbm=isch&tbo=u&sa=X&ei=5VMMVaWPLcjIsATFkoDAAg&ved=0CB4QsAQ&biw=1920&bih=913))

 **Note: Don't try to install bumblebee, mesa, nvidia and so on seprately, because it did not work when I did so!**

 **When executing the second line command, there is some message saying that `bumblebee and nvidia-libgl are in conflict.
-Remove nvidia-libgl? [y/N]`, select `y`.**  Use `pacman -Si bublebee` command you'll see that it provides `nvidia-libgl`.
+Remove nvidia-libgl? [y/N]`, select `y`.**  (Use `pacman -Si bublebee` command you'll see that `bumblebee` actually provides `nvidia-libgl`.)

 ```bash
 pacman -S nvidia-libgl xorg-server xorg-server-utils xorg-xinit xorg-twm xorg-xclock xterm
 pacman -S bumblebee mesa xf86-video-intel nvidia
 ```
-Then add user to the bumblebee group(change `weich` accordingly), enable bumblebeed.service and reboot:
+Then add user to the bumblebee group(change `weich` accordingly), enable `bumblebeed.service` and reboot:

 ```bash
 gpasswd -a weich bumblebee